Learning as you go

 Very straightforward start, the most south-westerly point of Land’s End.
 I had thought about the most southerly point, the Lizard; I don’t really regret my choice, but crossing the Cornish peninsula would have been an interesting alternative.
 So off I went on the South West Coast Path, keeping the sea on the left until I turned right at Tintagel.
 From there I crossed Bodmin Moor at its highest point, Brown Willy, and picked up the Two Castles Trail from Launceston before crossing Dartmoor at its highest point, High Willhays.
 After that came the Blackdown Hills, the Somerset Levels and the Mendips, followed by the Cotswold Way.

 The short 2013 stage took me into the Peak District, before heading across it to and past my sister’s house in Yorkshire in 2014.
 The following year I crossed the Yorkshire Dales and North Pennines, then continued past Hadrian’s Wall into Northumberland – almost entirely avoiding the Pennine Way.
-I finally joined it just south of Bellingham, as the Cheviot stage of the Pennine Way was the one bit of it I hadn’t done.
-As it happens, I branched off from near the Cheviot to head direct to Wooler, not least to avoid a dog-leg into Scotland.
+I finally joined it just south of Bellingham, but branched off from The Cheviot to head direct to Wooler, not least to avoid a dog-leg into Scotland.
 St Cuthbert’s Way took me to the Holy Island causeway, from where I headed up the coast to Berwick and the border, reacquainting myself with the border fence where I had started my cross-Scotland walk in 2007.

 Walking the trails

 I walked the full length of four trails: the Cotswold Way, the Beacon Way, the White Peak Trail and the Stanza Stones Walk.
 As you will see below, the Cotswold Way has its own page.
 The Beacon Way is covered on the Midlands page and the White Peak Trail starts on that page but is mostly covered on the Peak District page.
 The Stanza Stones Walk starts the Yorkshire page.